huaminghuangtw/Evergreen-Notes/Permanent-Notes/Quit social media.md

 # Better Use Of Social Media

 * Avoid unconsciously scrolling on social media without any _intentions_ [^2]
-* Unless you're making money from social media, delete them.
+* Unless you’re making money from social media, delete them.
 * Instead of passively scrolling, engage with content by leaving thoughtful comments, asking questions, or joining conversations.
 Shift from passive consumption to active participation.
 * Set an intention to view social media as simply _an idealized highlight reel_ with something engaging and entertaining, but really _not a reflection_ of real life.
-* Don't take content recommendations from algorithms.
-Get your recommendations from people you follow who've earned your trust.
+* Don’t take content recommendations from algorithms.
+Get your recommendations from people you follow who’ve earned your trust.
 * Set boundaries for social media usage → helpful for taming/calming the _monkey mind_
 * Not all photos/videos need to be shared.
-It's the memories that count.
+It’s the memories that count.
 * Unfollow celebrities/influencers/brands.
-* Mute everyone online who doesn't do at least one of the following:
+* Mute everyone online who doesn’t do at least one of the following:
 	* Teach you something new
 	* Make you laugh
 	* Want to see them in the next 6 months